Three-loop contributions to $b\to s\gamma$ associated with the current-current operators: Introduction

 \section{Introduction}

-Rare $B$-meson decays have been the focus point of theorists and experimentalists for some time, which is due to the potential they provide for the tests of the Standard Model (SM) at scales of several hundreds of GeV.
-Getting experimental information on rare decays puts strong constraints on the extensions of the SM, or can lead to disagreements with the SM predictions, providing evidence for new physics.
-To make a rigorous comparison between experiment and theory, one has to get refined theoretical predictions for the rare decay at hand.
-For inclusive rare $B$-decays, the perturbative strong interaction effects result in sizable contributions.
+Rare $B$-meson decays have been the focus point of theorists and experimentalists for some time, due to the potential to test the Standard Model (SM) at scales of several hundreds of GeV.
+The decay $B\to X_s \gamma$ is particularly suitable as it allows a very stringent comparison of experimental and theoretical information.
+Both experiment and theory have made substantial progress over the last two decades and have already reached an impressive precision which puts strong constraints on extensions of the SM.
+In view of further increasing precision for the experimental measurements, refined theoretical predictions are required.
+This is possible because the (inclusive) decay $B\to X_s \gamma$ can be approximated by the quark-level process $b \to X_s \gamma$ which can be treated by perturbative QCD in the effective theory obtained after integrating out the heavy particles $t, W, Z$ and $H$.

-In view of the expected increase in precision for the experimental measurements of the decay $B\to X_s \gamma$, a full next-to-next-to-leading logarithmic order (NNLL) calculation is necessary to reduce the theoretical uncertainties and to enable us to perform a rigorous comparison with existing and future experimental data.
-The first estimate of the branching ratio at $O(\alpha_s^2)$, leading to ${\cal B}(B\to X_s \gamma)=(3.15\pm 0.23)\times 10^{-4}$, was done in \cite{Misiak:2006zs}, which is consistent with the experimental averages at the 1.2 $\sigma$ level.
-An updated version for this branching ratio, incorporating all results for NNLL contributions and lower-order perturbative corrections that have been calculated after 2006, was published in \cite{Misiak:2015xwa} where some of us were involved.
-The CP- and isospin-averaged branching ratio reads ${\cal B}(B\to X_s \gamma)=(3.36\pm 0.23)\times 10^{-4}$ which is in agreement with the current experimental averages.
+At the present or expected precision of the experimental measurements of the decay $B\to X_s \gamma$, a full next-to-next-to-leading logarithmic order (NNLL) calculation is necessary to reduce the theoretical uncertainties and to make a rigorous comparison with existing and future experimental data.

+A first estimate of the branching ratio at NNLL level, leading to ${\cal B}(B\to X_s \gamma)=(3.15\pm 0.23)\times 10^{-4}$, was done in \cite{Misiak:2006zs}.
+An updated version for this branching ratio, incorporating those results for NNLL contributions and lower-order perturbative corrections that had been calculated after 2006, was provided in \cite{Misiak:2015xwa} where some of us were involved.
+The CP- and isospin-averaged branching ratio reads ${\cal B}(B\to X_s \gamma)=(3.36\pm 0.23)\times 10^{-4}$ which is in agreement with the current experimental average ${\cal B}(B\to X_s \gamma)=(3.49\pm 0.19)\times 10^{-4}$ given in \cite{HFLAV}.
+We note that all of these numbers refer to a cut of the photon energy below $1.6$ GeV.